Jasonlhy/VSCode-Hungry-Delete/README.md

 - VSC:  "This is My@@==|"  => "This is My|"
 - Current:  "This is My@@==|"  => "This is My@@|" =>  => "This is My|"

-### Delete a whitespace with previous word
+### Delete one whitespace with the previous word
-If there is **ONLY** a white space before the cursor, VSC `deleteWordLeft` will delete the whitespace with previous word.
+If there is **ONLY** a white space before the cursor, VSC `deleteWordLeft` will delete the whitespace with the previous word.
 Example:
 - Trivial:  "This is |"  => "This is|"
 - VSC:  "This is |"  => "This |"